kostaslbc/gps-tracker/README.md

 # Connections
 1. Receiver.

-   No connections needed.
+   1.No connections needed.
    Power up with usb type C small power bank, flash lora board with receiver file and you are done !

 3. Sender.

-   Connect GPS TX pin to PIN 20 of the lora board.
+   1.Connect GPS TX pin to PIN 20 of the lora board.
-   Connect also GPS ground and Vcc to ground and Vcc of the lora board.
+   2.Connect also GPS ground and Vcc to ground and Vcc of the lora board.
-   Connect BUZZER to PIN 36 of the lora board.
+   3.onnect BUZZER to PIN 36 of the lora board.
    Power up with usb type C small power bank or one cell lipo (3.7 Volts), flash lora board with sender file and you are done !